cacology/transparent-collections/README.md

-Wherever possible, the form of the data used by the libraries will be provided in a separate location from the report, but connected as clearly as feasible to the report.
+Wherever possible, the form of the data used by the libraries will be provided in a separate location from the report, but connected as clearly as feasibly to the report.
 The goal of the project is to share the Libraries sense of its collections, not to hide them in another system, so the report must provide its sources.